timotheeg/nestrischamps/readme.md

 ### Local Setup

+Warning: Local setup is for developpers and contributors.
+If you are a casual user, use [nestrischamps online](https://nestrischamps.herokuapp.com/) instead :)

 #### Install nodejs

 Nestrischamps is a [nodejs](https://nodejs.org/en/) server application and UI.
 It can run on node 12 and above, but use 14+ if you can.
 Installation instruction for your OS are left for you to figure out.